 Your reusable totes may be full of bacteria and can turn you seriously “green”.
 Time to practice good bag hygiene.

 Researchers at the University of Arizona tested 84 reusable shopping totes and found over half were contaminated with harmful bacteria, including the dangerous E.coli.
 Contamination occurs when fluids such as fruit juices and meat blood leak from their packaging and deposit miniscule droplets onto the bag material.
 Fungus and mold can also thrive among the fibers.
-Appetizing, eh?
+Appetising, eh?
 We plop these bags onto supermarket check-out belts, car trunks, driveways, and kitchen counters.
 None of these surfaces are sparkling clean; the bags up their invisible “ick” factor with each movement.

 The study also showed that most bags are never washed.